programmingwormhole/interactive_cares_lms/README.md

 ### Installation

-Follow the below steps to run the application on you device.
+Follow the below steps to run the application on your device.

 1. Clone the repo
    ```sh